deebendukumar/interview-journal/architect/AIML in Enterprise Solutions.md

+# AL/ML in Enterprise Solutions Interview Questions

-How do you evaluate the right AI/ML use cases for enterprise apps?
+## How do you evaluate the right AI/ML use cases for enterprise apps?

-How do you integrate AI models into production systems?
+## How do you integrate AI models into production systems?

-What challenges have you faced with AI adoption in enterprises?
+## What challenges have you faced with AI adoption in enterprises?

-How do you ensure data quality for AI training?
+## How do you ensure data quality for AI training?

-Have you worked with AWS AI services (SageMaker, Comprehend, Rekognition)?
+## Have you worked with AWS AI services (SageMaker, Comprehend, Rekognition)?

-How do you design APIs around AI/ML services?
+## How do you design APIs around AI/ML services?

-How do you ensure explainability and fairness in AI systems?
+## How do you ensure explainability and fairness in AI systems?

-What’s your approach to scaling AI inference in enterprise apps?
+## What’s your approach to scaling AI inference in enterprise apps?

-How do you monitor AI/ML models in production?
+## How do you monitor AI/ML models in production?

-How do you future-proof enterprise solutions with AI capabilities?
+## How do you future-proof enterprise solutions with AI capabilities?